 Project Seven: Get started on your (fill in the blank) dream

-Whether you’ve been wanting to start a blog, a YouTube channel, or learn the guitar – now may be the time to get on with it or at least, take the first steps.
-Years from now when you tell the story of how you got started on what’s now a successful hobby or business you can say, I started as a way to distract myself during the COVID19 quarantine.
+Whether you’ve been wanting to start a blog, a YouTube channel, or learn the guitar – now might be the time to get on with it or at least, take the first steps.
+Years from now, when you tell the story of how you got started on what’s now a successful hobby or business, you can say: I started as a way to distract myself during the COVID-19 quarantine.

-Now is a great time to sit down and create an outline, do the preliminary research, size up your competition, assess your skills, pick someone’s brain or do online networking.
-If it’s a new career that you’re wanting, this could be a good time to work on your resume and your LinkedIn profile.
-By doing any of these things, you’ll be jumpstarting your DREAM and could come out of this crisis stronger than ever.
+Now is the time to sit down and create an outline, do the preliminary research, size up your competition, assess your skills, pick someone’s brain or do online networking.
+If it’s a new career you’re wanting, this could be a good time to work on your resume and your LinkedIn profile.
+By doing any of these things, you’ll be jump-starting your DREAM and could come out of this crisis stronger than ever.

-I plan to continue to get my house in order, take online courses on photography, and finally crack open a few books.
-This is a serious time we’re all facing but trust me, it will pass.
-I think staying motivated and putting this extra time to good use will make this time less stressful, for you and me.
+I plan to continue on getting my house in order, take online courses on photography, and finally crack open a few books.
+This is a serious time we’re all facing, but trust me, it will pass.
+I think staying motivated and putting this extra time to good use, will ultimately make this time less stressful, for you and me.

 I hope some of these projects have inspired you!
 Let me know what you plan to do to positively distract yourself.

 Stay home, stay safe and healthy!